Panteleimon/The-lidar-method-contribution-to-information-theory-and-a-UAV-concept-utilizing-it/README.md

-<div style="text-align:center"># The lidar method contribution to information theory and a UAV concept utilizing it.</div>
+<h1 style="text-align:center"># The lidar method contribution to information theory and a UAV concept utilizing it.</h1>